Big Five of Bayview: Biographical sketches and legacy

 The Big Five are identified in a 1996 oral history as Julia Commer, Bertha Freeman, Osceola Washington, Elouise Westbrook, and Rosalie Williams.
 One source from 2007 identifies Ruth Williams as one of the Big Five instead of Bertha Freeman.
-A second source from 2011 states the Big Five includes Beatrice Dunbar instead of Rosalie Williams and identifies Julia Commer as "Julia Coleman".
+A second source from 2011 states the Big Five includes Beatrice Dunbar instead of Rosalie Williams.
 A third source from 1972 states Ardith Nichols was one of the Big Five instead of Rosalie Williams.
 The three undisputed members are Julia Commer, Osceola Washington, and Elouise Westbrook.

 Julia Commer

-Commer was credited as "one of the community leaders who had fought to turn the 134-acre slum ... into a new environment of garden homes and sparkling schools" in a 1978 San Francisco Chronicle article describing the demolition of the temporary housing built to house World War II shipyard workers at the San Francisco Naval Shipyard.
+Julia Adell Commer (1920–1997) was credited as "one of the community leaders who had fought to turn the 134-acre slum ... into a new environment of garden homes and sparkling schools" in a 1978 San Francisco Chronicle article describing the demolition of the temporary housing built to house World War II shipyard workers at the San Francisco Naval Shipyard.

+Osceola Washington

+Osceola Pierson Washington Means (c.
+1915–2002) was a local community leader in housing, and a pioneer in the poverty and model cities program at Hunters Point.